-The relatively small Canadian brand, 9point8, has been producing quality products like the Fall Line for a few years and they have quickly made a name for themselves as an innovator in the market.
-This is the first time the 9point8 Fall Line has been in the OutdoorGearLab dropper test, and it took the competition by storm, taking home our Editors' Choice award.
-The Fall Line features 9point8's own cable actuated mechanical brake system, known as DropLoc, to lock the post anywhere within its travel range.
-It has an adjustable air spring so you can dial in the rate of return to your liking, and we found the Fall Line to have the easiest compression, as well as the most comfortable remote actuation force in our side-by-side testing.
-We were especially impressed by 9point8's thoughtfully designed features like their best-in-class remote lever design and saddle clamp, little things that make a big difference.
+The relatively small Canadian brand, 9point8, has been producing quality products like the Fall Line for a few years and have quickly made a name for themselves as an innovator in the market.
+This is the first time the Fall Line has been in the OutdoorGearLab dropper test, and it proved to be one of our favorites, taking home our Top Pick for Innovative Design Award.
+The Fall Line uses 9point8's cable actuated mechanical brake system, known as DropLoc, to lock the post anywhere within its travel range.
+It has an adjustable air spring so you can dial in the rate of return to your liking.
+The Fall Line is also one of the easiest droppers to compress and has the lightest remote actuation force in our side-by-side testing.
+We are especially impressed by 9point8's thoughtful features like their convertible remote lever design and well-designed saddle clamp, little things that make a big difference.

 Read review: 9point8 Fall Line

 Top Pick for Lightweight Performance